About

 Abstract.
 We introduce an LLM + computer software framework for proving sophisticated inequalities in research mathematics.
 We first ask a frontier LLM to break up a problem into its simplest parts, and then ask a computer algebra system to complete the proof for each part.
 In doing so, we solve a concrete question posed by Terence Tao.
 This is joint work with Vijay Ganesh (Georgia Tech).

-Chenyang An (Amazon) TBD
+Chenyang An (Amazon)

-Vijay Ganesh (Georgia Tech) TBD
+Vijay Ganesh (Georgia Tech)

-Kaiyu Yang (FAIR, Meta) TBD
+Kaiyu Yang (FAIR, Meta)

 Schedule subject to change; check back for abstracts and slides.